Main Page

 Do not submit unnecessary documents.
 If you have a birth certificate, baptismal certificate, and a Social Security application that list the parents’ names, choose the best document to submit.

 For supplemental applications, do not resubmit the documents that were verified on the member's prior application.
-For generations that were proven on a prior application, simply type NSDAR Record Copy #828766, Janice Ann Randolph Myers, patriot Jacob Hines.
+For generations that were proven on a prior application, simply type National Number: 828766, Member: Janice Ann Randolph Myers, Patriot: Jacob Hines.
 Submit documents only for those generations that were not proven on the prior application.

 Place the documents in order with the applicant’s generation on top.